morgangraphics/ansible-role-nvm/README.md

         state: present
         createhome: true

-    # Add npm-user to the sudoers folder to install global NPM packages without a password
+    # Add npm-user to the sudoers folder to install global NPM packages without a password OR install in a global profile location e.g /etc/profile
     - name: Make sudo without password for npm-user
       copy:
         dest: /etc/sudoers.d/nvm-sudo-user
         content: "npm-user ALL=(ALL) NOPASSWD:ALL"
-        mode: 0440
+        mode: "0440"
+      become: true
+      become_user: root

   roles: